-For businesses owners and call centers, many distinct advantages make it a natural choice.
+For business owners and call centers, many distinct advantages make it a natural choice.
 That’s why 36% of US-based small businesses have already made the switch.

 Cost is the biggest concern for most business owners.
 And that is where we will start.

 1) Is VoIP service cheaper than a landline?

 That is the big question a lot of people have when it comes to switching service provider.